Stop Listening to Me! How Multi-turn Conversations Can Degrade LLM Reliability: Limitations

 While our findings are notable, there are several limitations of this investigation that provide avenues for future study.
 First, we relied on perturbing existing MCQA answer-spaces in our experimental findings.
 While we employed a set of real-world unstructured vignettes (JAMA CC), future investigations should analyze the generalizability of our findings in conversation logs of real-world patient-LLM or clinician-LLM interaction.
-Additionally, it will be important to investigate models' internal states, specifically token log-probabilities, across multiple turns of conversation.
-Log-probabilities quantify how certain a model is in predicting its next token and are commonly used to assess implicit model confidences.
-Our study relied on explicated answer sticking and switching, as consumers interact with LLMs not through internal model states but natural language outputs.
+Additionally, Our study relied on explicated answer sticking and switching, as consumers interact with LLMs not through internal model states but natural language outputs.
+However, future works should investigate models' token log-probabilities, which quantify how certain a model is in predicting its next token, across multiple turns of conversation.
 Finally, we only considered standard question-answer situations from a natural language perspective.
-Further investigation is needed to determine if our findings hold in other modalities, such as imaging and radiology reports using vision-language models.
+Further investigation is needed to determine if our findings hold in vision-language models relying on imaging and radiology reports for example.

-In conclusion, as patients and clinicians increasingly adopt LLM tools, we must understand how the conversational nature through which interactions occur affects safety.
-We developed a conviction-based evaluation framework and elucidated the conversation tax, where engaging in subsequent turns of conversation reduces diagnostic accuracy and abstention rates.
-We conjectured the source of the conversation tax to be the unintended consequences of reinforcement learning with human feedback, and the sycophantic tendencies models demonstrate as a result.
-While frontier models exhibited high performance on closed-world, single-shot benchmarks, they remain highly susceptible to incorrect suggestions in conversational exchange.
-This study underscores the importance of safety-centric LLM evaluations that investigate not just their biomedical fluency, but their efficacy in real-world interactions.